From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Locking classical information in quantum states

 In the general case when $X$ has min-entropy $\ell$, the distribution of $X$ can be seen as a mixture of uniform distributions over sets of size at least $2^{\ell}$.
 So there exist independent random variables $J \in \NN$ and $\{X_j\}$ uniformly distributed on sets of size at least $2^{\ell}$ such that $X = X_J$.
 One can then write

 \end{proof}

 Using Theorem \ref{thm:ur-locking} together with the existence of metric uncertainty relations (Theorem \ref{thm:existence-ur}), we show the existence of $\e$-locking schemes whose key size depends only on $\e$ and not on the size of the encoded message.
-This result was not previously known. \begin{corollary}[Existence of locking schemes] Let $c = 9 \pi^2$, $n \geq 8 + \log c$ and $\e \in (0,1)$.
-Then there exists an $\e$-locking scheme encoding an $n$-bit message using a key of at most $2\log(1/\e) + \log(2\cdot 18c \log(1/\e))$ bits into at most $n + 2 \log(18/\e)$ qubits. \end{corollary} \begin{remark} Observe that in terms of number of bits, the size of the key is only a factor of two larger (up to smaller order terms) than the simple guessing lower bound of $\log(1/(\e + 2^n))$.
+This result was not previously known. \begin{corollary}[Existence of locking schemes] Let $n$ be a large enough integer and $\e \in (0,1)$.
+Then there exists an $\e$-locking scheme encoding an $n$-bit message using a key of at most $2\log(1/\e) + O(\log \log(1/\e))$ bits into at most $n + 2 \log(18/\e)$ qubits. \end{corollary} \begin{myremark}[] Observe that in terms of number of bits, the size of the key is only a factor of two larger (up to smaller order terms) than the lower bound of $\log(1/(\e + 2^{-n}))$ bits that can be obtained by guessing the key.
+In fact, consider the strategy of performing the decoding operation corresponding to the key value $0$.
+In this case, we have $\pr{X=i|I=i} \geq \pr{K=0} = 1/t$.
+Thus, $\tracedist{p_{X|I=i}, p_X} \geq 1/t - 2^{-n}$.